esl/MongoosePush/README.md

 #### Running from DockerHub

 We provide already built MongoosePush images.
-If you just want to use it, then all you need is `docker`, `FCM` app token and/or `APNS` app certificates.
+If you just want to use it, then all you need is `docker`, `FCM` app token and/or `APNS` app certificates and/or `Pushy` app token.
 In case of certificates you need to setup the following directory structure:
 * priv/
     * ssl/